qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 you will be able to interact with any feature annotation:

 * **Selection**: left-click on the annotation.
+  For multiple selection, hold the :kbd:`Shift` key while left-clicking on additional annotations.
   By default, annotations are rendered in the order of creation, meaning that recent annotations will be placed on top of older.
   You may need to play with the Z-index property of features in order to select